eclipse-tractusx/digital-product-pass/dpp-tutorial/README.md

 #### Step 6 - Paste QR Code in the Car Part of the Picture

-Paste it in the specific Part in the Arena -X. Ensure that the QR code is securely attached and easily scannable.
+Paste it in the specific Part in the Car.
+Ensure that the QR code is securely attached and easily scannable.
 Test the scanning functionality to verify that the encoded information can be retrieved accurately.

 Great!
 The data provisioning process has been successfully set up.
 It is now ready for data exchange within the dataspace.
 This means that all necessary configurations and integrations have been completed, ensuring efficient data sharing.

-## Phase 3: Data Consumption
+## Phase 2: Data Consumption

 In this phase, you as a consumer, will access the Digital Product Pass (DPP) consumer application and retrieve data from the network by either scanning a QR code or entering an ID.